Youth WORK in Trades

 - They are working as a “hidden” apprentice.
 The “hidden” apprentice is a high school student working in an ITA recognized trade, but unaware that he/she can register with the Industry Training Authority.

-Successful students, who complete Secondary School Apprenticeship, maintain a C+ average in their grade 12 courses and who meet the Ministry’s requirements, qualify for a $1,000 CASH scholarship.
+Successful students, who complete Youth WORK in Trades, maintain a C+ average in their grade 12 courses, and who meet the Ministry’s requirements, qualify for a $1,000 CASH scholarship.

-Students complete a minimum of 480 hours, achieve a C+ average in their Grade 12 courses, and five months after graduation are working or training in the trade, or have 1,100 work-based training hours recorded with the Industry Training Authority, qualify to receive the $1,000 Ministry of Education Secondary School Apprenticeship Scholarship.
+Students complete a minimum of 480 hours, achieve a C+ average in their Grade 12 courses, and five months after graduation are working or training in the trade, or have 1,100 work-based training hours recorded with the Industry Training Authority, qualify to receive the $1,000 Ministry of Education Youth WORK in Trades Scholarship.

-Students interested in in the Secondary School Apprenticeship Scholarship should contact David Corbett.
+Students interested in in the Youth WORK in Trades Scholarship should contact David Corbett.